Music banner

 • Responding to music.

-Students extend their musical literacy through discussing key musical elements of their chosen repertoire, and interpreting creative works.
+Students extend their musical literacy through discussing key musical elements of their chosen repertoire and interpreting creative works.
 Students express their musical ideas through performing, critiquing, and evaluating their performances.

 Assessment: